-- 3.11.2 Separation by distance shall be achieved by: - a) If there is only one direction of escape, roofs and external walls with no unprotected areas closer to an external escape route than: - i) 2.0 m if unsprinklered (see Figure 3.18), or - ii) 1.0 m if all firecells passed by the external escape route are sprinklered, or
+3.11.3 If there is only one direction of escape, roofs and external walls shall have no unprotected areas closer to an external escape route than 1.0 m as all firecells passed by the external escape route are sprinklered.

-This provision is to limit heat radiation exposure to occupants who have only one direction of escape.
-Therefore the limiting distances apply horizontally to both sides of the escape route.
+This provision is to limit heat radiation exposure to occupants who have only one direction of escape Therefore, the limiting distances apply horizontally to both sides of the escape route.